JavaDominicano/telegram-bot/README.md

 }
 ```

-The main class( ```App.java```) has a initilizer method "init" of BotInitilizer class, in the same package.
+The main class( ```App.java```) has a initilizer method "init" of BotInitilizer class.
 The init method receive a set of implementations of the ```org.javadominicano.telegram.bot.Bot.Handler``` interface, where you should place your implementation.

 ```